mondoohq/docs/docs/cnspec/cli/cnspec_scan.md

 ### Synopsis

 This command triggers a new policy-based scan on an asset.
-By default, cnspec scans the local system with the default [policies](/cnspec/cnspec-policies/) built specifically for the platform:
+By default, cnspec scans the local system with the default [policies](/cnspec/cnspec-policies/) built specifically for the platform.
+If you [register cnspec with Mondoo](/cnspec/cnspec-adv-install/registration/), this command scans using the applicable [enabled policies](/platform/security/posture/policies/).

 ```bash
 cnspec scan local